-student has already had four tardies in any class will result in one unexcused absence and be applied to this policy.
+Please note that two tardies after a student has already had four tardies in any class will result in one unexcused absence and be applied to this policy.

 Tardies- Students are expected to be in class by the time the tardy bell rings.
 Students are given three tardies to take care of emergencies before it affects their grade.
 Parents may not excuse tardies at any time.
 On the third tardy, parents will be notified.
-On the fourth tardy, the student will receive a "U" in citizenship.
-Once a student receives two U's, they will be placed on Citizenship Probation for that grading period.
+On the fourth tardy, the stua student receives two U's, they will be placed on Citizenship Probation for that grading period.
 Any tardies after four will result in unexcused absences which will count toward the unexcused absence policy.